Find Brainspotting Therapy

 5409 Gateway Centre Boulevard, Flint, Michigan 48507

 Nikki Moorman is a Licensed Professional Counselor (LPC) in Flint, Michigan and has been in practice for 7 years.
-They treat Burnout, Anxiety, Relationship Violence/Stalking/Harassment.
+They treat Performance Anxiety, Attention Deficit Hyperactivity Disorder (ADHD), Depression.

 I offer a warm and non-judgmental environment so my clients will feel comfortable to explore emotions, concerns, and other issues impacting their lives.